 Carving out a career as a successful creative isn't just about doing great work and building up an impressive design portfolio (opens in new tab), you also have to make sure the right people see it.
 Getting your name and face known is central to building your career.
 Some people are terrified by the idea of networking and selling themselves, especially out in the 'real world' and away from the relative comfort of social media.

 But it's really nothing to be scared of.
-Simply adopt a positive attitude, follow the 21 tips I've laid out here and you'll soon be on your way to self-promotion success...
+Simply adopt a positive attitude, design a business card (opens in new tab) to hand over to people you meet, and follow these tips on how to network like a pro.
+You'll soon be on your way to self-promotion success...